jiamenghao/test-git/README.md

 # test-git
-just a test for remote github repository
+It's just a test for remote github repository.